 Notes

-- Bring butter and cream cheese to room temperature 2 hours before making the cake: it is essential!
+- Bring butter and cream cheese to room temperature about an hour before you start.

-- Use a round cake pan (8-inch/20 cm in diameter) buttered and lined with parchment and precut circle cake pan liners.
+- Use an 8-inch (20 cm) round cake pan buttered and lined with parchment and precut circle cake pan liners.
 A springform form facilities the removal of the cake, but a regular cake pan works as well.

-- Make the cake in advance, wrap it with plastic film and keep in the fridge for up to one week.
+- Make-ahead option: Bake the cake in advance, wrap it with plastic film, and keep it in the fridge for up to one week.
 Slice and assemble the cake with maple icing on the day of serving.

 Nutrition